La Jolla Cove: History

-In 2017 the City increased educational signage around the Cove and formally adopted the Marine Coastal Management Plan.
+In 2017 the City increased educational signage around the cove and formally adopted the Marine Coastal Management Plan.
 The Management Plan, put together by Hanan & Associates, described the nature of the pinniped situation in La Jolla and provided management options.
 These included options to pursue shared-use, such as introducing an educational docent program, and options to deter the sea lions, specifically “harassment techniques” approved by the National Oceanic and Atmospheric Association (NOAA), which were noted as potentially temporary and objectionable by animals rights groups.
 Following the release of the Management Plan, the Task Force released a position statement in which its members expressed discontent with some of the recommendations of the Management Plan and their lack of involvement in the process.
 It concludes by noting that the City continues to pursue “the same beach-sharing approach used to deal with the [seals]” and argues that, due to behavioral differences between the species, this will ultimately be “impractical”.

 In a response to this position statement, and following a meeting with a member of the Task Force, the Director of the Parks and Recreation Department wrote that the City’s approach “will remain first and foremost education ... but prioritize having the beach available to visitors”.
-The following summer, the Shoreline Parks Division of the Parks and Recreation Department hired its first pair of student interns to work as educators and policy-interpreters for 1 year at the Cove.
+The following summer, the Shoreline Parks Division of the Parks and Recreation Department hired its first pair of student interns to work as educators and policy-interpreters for one year at the cove.
 The internship program continued in 2019 with the second pair of student interns.
+Concerns have been raised about people who are crowding the stairs to view the sea lions and making access difficult for people who want to get to the beach.